Managing risk

 Risk is a broad area and in the context of risk management, risk relates to threats, vulnerabilities and assets.

-For an organization to manage risk, risk need to be identified.
+For an organization to manage risk, risk needs to be identified.
 Once identified, risk can be analyzed and treated.

 Larger organizations manage risk by identifying as much risk at the same time while small and medium sized businesses usually start with the first risk identified.